 Midrash Aggadah

 Unlike the Midrash Halakhah, the Midrash Aggadah speaks more about stories, characters, and ethical dilemmas.
 Midrash Aggadah specializes in taking Scripture and teasing out a modern application.
 Several commentaries of a single passage may sit one after another, with no correct interpretation identified.
 Behind-the-scenes stories are added to explain terse and confusing accounts given in Scripture.
 The Midrash Aggadah is not meant to be literal Scripture — more jumping-off points for contemplation.
-They are still used today to explain such things as feminism and the Holocaust.
+They are still used today to explain such topics as feminism and the Holocaust.

 The Midrash Rabbah is the most cohesive collection of Midrash Aggadah, although Midrash Aggadah are found throughout Jewish writings.
 The Midrash Rabbah is actually ten volumes, one each on the Torah and the five Megillot (Song of Solomon, Ruth, Lamentations, Ecclesiastes, and Esther).
-Each volume includes Midrash Aggadah gathered between the 5th and 8th Centuries.
+Each volume includes Midrash Aggadah gathered between the fifth and eighth centuries.
 "Rabbah" means "great" and identifies each book as the largest collection of Midrash Aggadah on the given book of the Tanakh, although other, smaller, collections do exist.
 A Midrash Aggadah could be a poem about a passage, a homily about an ethical consideration a passage mentions, or a story that explains the behavior of a character.
 Some reflect the difficult times in which they were written, and some seem to come out of nowhere.

 Other Midrash